 Customer success KPIs are the quantitative expressions of the customer’s progress in adopting and using a product and recommending it to other potential users.
 Customer metrics are indicative of the performance of the customer success team and the efficiency of your customer contact and support channels.

 They can provide valuable insights into critical areas like customer journey, support quality, satisfaction, and more.
+They are organized into two major categories, both equally important:

 NPS is a leading indicator of future growth, creating a feedback loop between your customers and business.
 With it, you can find out how satisfied your customers are with your company, products, and services.
 This gives you valuable insight into what areas need improvement to enhance customer satisfaction.

-To calculate your Net Promoter Score, ask your customers: “How likely are you to recommend [your business/product] to a friend or colleague?”
+To calculate your net promoter score, ask your customers: “How likely are you to recommend [your business/product] to a friend or colleague?”
 Then assign each response on a scale from 0-10.
-Based on the respondents’ answers, they fall into three categories:
+Based on the respondents’ answers, they fall into three categories.

 To calculate the NPS, subtract the percentage of detractors from the percentage of promoters.